NachiketaVadera/Speak/README.md

 Once staretd, an app can never be completely finished.

 1. Custom settings for the voice.
-3. Move on from text selections to files.
+2. Move on from text selections to files.
+3. Add new Speak features (read out jokes, facts, quotes etc).
+4. Read notofications and messaged aloud.